Industrial-Shields/plc-peripherals/README.md

 #### Defined macros
 * X_INPUT and X_OUTPUT: The values to pass as `mode` to the set_pin functions.
 This is useful because, for example, "1" in the MCP230XX is INPUT, not OUTPUT (as it normally is in the Arduino environment).
 * NUM_IO: Number if GPIOs.
-* NUM_OUTPUTS: Number of outputs-only..
+* NUM_OUTPUTS: Number of outputs-only.